-F. Restrictions on Renting to Relatives
+D. Restrictions on Renting to Relatives

-Owners must certify that they are not the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the HHA has granted an exception due to an approved request for
+Owners must certify that they are not the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the HHA has granted an exception due to an approved request for collected for similar, unassisted units in the area.
+The Authority prohibits security deposits in excess of private market practice or in excess of amounts charged to unassisted tenants.

-G. Security Deposit Requirements
+E. Security Deposit Requirements